Here are answers to some of the most commonly-asked hearing aid and hearing loss questions.

 - Job performance.
 Hearing aids eliminate the need to constantly ask “What?” or “Can your repeat that?” and keep you on top of your game.

 - Safety.
-You don’t want to miss hearing a smoke alarm, the house being broke into, a dog barking at a stranger, an oncoming car when you’re walking, or an ambulance when you’re driving.
+You don’t want to miss hearing a smoke alarm, a window breaking, a dog barking at a stranger, an oncoming car when you’re walking, or a siren when you’re driving.

-If you are 18 years of age or older, you should make an appointment with an Audiologist or Hearing Care Professional to determine the type and amount of your hearing loss.
-Depending on the test results, they may also recommend that you see your physician or an Ear, Nose, and Throat specialist prior to getting fitted with hearing aids.
-If your child might have a hearing loss, it’s best to talk with your pediatrician who can refer you to a pediatric audiologist for testing and treatment.
+If you are 18 years of age or older, you should make an appointment with an audiologist or other hearing care professional to determine the type and amount of your hearing loss.
+Depending on the test results, they may also recommend that you see your physician or an ear, nose, and throat specialist (otolaryngologist) prior to getting fitted with hearing aids.
+If you suspect your child has hearing loss, it’s best to talk with your pediatrician first, who can then refer you to a pediatric audiologist for testing and treatment if necessary.

-The majority of hearing loss cases involve damage to the inner ear.
-Most commonly, hearing loss occurs because aging and/or long-term exposure to loud noise has caused wear and tear on the part of the inner ear that sends sound signals to the brain.
-Scientific research has also linked hypertension and diabetes to hearing loss since it can cause damage to the inner ear too.
-This type of hearing loss can only be corrected with properly fit hearing aids, and it cannot be reversed.
+The majority of hearing loss results from damage to the inner ear.
+Most commonly, hearing loss occurs because aging and/or long-term exposure to loud noise has caused wear and tear on hair cells that send sound signals to the brain.
+Scientific research has also linked hypertension, cardiovascular disease, and diabetes to hearing loss since they constrict blood flow, which can cause damage to the inner ear.
+This type of hearing loss can only be treated with properly-fit hearing aids and cannot be reversed.

-Some other causes of hearing loss are not permanent and may be treated medically.
-These include excessive ear wax (cerumen), infections of the middle ear, and malfunctions of the middle ear bones.
-A complete diagnostic hearing test can identify which type of hearing loss you might have and whether medical treatment can help.
+Some other causes of hearing loss are temporary and may be treated medically.
+These include excessive ear wax (cerumen), infections of the middle ear, and malfunctions of the middle ear bones (stapes).
+A complete diagnostic hearing test can identify which type of hearing loss you have and whether medical treatment will help.

-No hearing aid can restore your hearing to normal.
-However, Siemens hearing aids will let you to hear soft sounds that you couldn’t hear before.
-Your hearing aids will also help you better understand speech.
+No hearing aid can restore your hearing 100 percent.
+However, our hearing aids will let you hear soft sounds that you couldn’t hear before.
+Your hearing aids will also help you better understand speech, especially in noisy environments.

-Most people that have hearing loss due to damage of the inner ear will have about the same degree of loss in both ears and will need to wear two hearing aids.
-If you only have a hearing loss in one ear, you might only need to wear a hearing aid in your bad ear.
+Most people who lose their hearing due to inner ear damage will have about the same degree of loss in both ears, and will need to wear two hearing aids.
+If you only have hearing loss in one ear, you may only need to wear a hearing aid in your bad ear.

-Wearing two hearing aids has been proven to improve speech understanding in noise, localization (finding the source of sounds), and overall sound quality when compared to wearing only one aid.
-Today, over 80% of all hearing aid fittings are binaural, or involve both ears.
+However, wearing two hearing aids has been proven to improve speech understanding in noise, localization (finding the source of sounds), and overall sound quality when compared to wearing only one aid.
+Today, more than 80 percent of all hearing aid fittings are binaural, or involve both ears.

 Today’s hearing aids are smaller and designed to be discreet.
 Many are nearly undetectable even close up.
-One model actually sits completely in the canal of your ear so as to be practically invisible when worn.
-There are even fashionable, meant-to-be seen hearing aids in fun color combinations and exotic flowery flourishes!
+One model actually sits completely in the canal of your ear and is practically invisible when worn.
+Alternately, fashionable, meant-to-be seen hearing aids in fun color combinations and exotic flowery flourishes are available.

 Few physicians routinely screen for hearing loss.
-Since most people with hearing impairments hear fine in quiet environments, it can be a very difficult problem for your doctor to recognize.
+Since most people with hearing difficulties hear fine in quiet environments, it can be a very difficult problem for you to notice, or for your doctor to diagnose.